L. Dresco – French Manufacturer of Hurricane Lanterns

 Marie Louise Tourret and the Rise of Hurricane Lantern Production

-It is likely that Laurent Joseph Fidèle Dresco was a son or close relative of one of the Dresco brothers.
+Laurent Joseph Fidèle Dresco was probably a son or close relative of one of the Dresco brothers.
 He married Marie Louise Charlotte Tourret in 1873.
-Their daughter, Alice Marie Henriette Dresco, was born in 1879 and would later play a role in the company’s continuation.
+Their daughter, Alice Marie Henriette Dresco, was born in 1879 and would later play a role in the continuation of the company.

-The first documented Dresco hurricane lanterns appear in a 1905 catalogue.
-A newspaper article from 1917 states that the model “L’Indispensable” had already been in production for 15 years, indicating an introduction around 1902.
+The first documented Dresco hurricane lanterns appear in a catalogue from 1905.
+A newspaper article from 1917 states that the model “L’Indispensable” had by then been in production for 15 years, which points to an introduction around 1902.

 Patents by Vve L. Dresco

-Marie Tourret filed numerous patents related to lighting and hurricane lantern construction:
+Marie Tourret filed several patents related to lighting and hurricane lantern construction:

-Marie Dresco died in 1918, yet even her obituary still lists Veuve L. Dresco.
+Marie Dresco died in 1918.
+Her obituary still lists the name Veuve L. Dresco.

-In some advertisements, reference is made to a “Bande de garantie tricolore déposée.”
-I believe this refers to the guarantee card shown below.
-In any case, it is a remarkable document, as it clearly states that it applies to the 1913–1914 model.
+Some advertisements mention a “Bande de garantie tricolore déposée”, a registered tricolour guarantee band.
+This most likely refers to the guarantee card shown here, a remarkable document that explicitly states it applies to the 1913–1914 model.

 A. Balland‑Dresco

-In 1900, Alice Dresco married Louis‑Auguste Eugène Balland.
-After Marie Dresco’s death, they took over the company and renamed it A. Balland‑Dresco around 1919–1920.
+In 1900 Alice Dresco married Louis-Auguste Eugène Balland.
+After Marie Dresco’s death they took over the company, which was renamed A. Balland-Dresco around 1919–1920.

-A 1920 register of the French Army includes an advertisement for Dresco hurricane lanterns, noting their use by the French, British, and Belgian armies.
+A 1920 register of the French Army contains an advertisement for Dresco hurricane lanterns, noting their use by the French, British and Belgian armies.

 Balland, Dresco et S.A.G.E.

-This arrangement was short‑lived.
-The partnership was dissolved in january 1926.
-This marked the definitive end of Dresco as a hurricane lantern manufacturer.
+The arrangement was short-lived: the partnership was dissolved in January 1926.
+This marked the end of Dresco as a hurricane lantern manufacturer.

-In April 1926, the name Balland‑Dresco appears again in connection with an innovation involving a magnifying glass, mentioned in a newspaper article.
-Notably, this notice refers to the same address as previously associated with Dresco.
+In April 1926 the name Balland-Dresco appears once more, in a newspaper article about an innovation involving a magnifying glass.
+The notice mentions the same address previously associated with Dresco.

 Dresco Hurricane Lantern Models